tabbykatz/dummy_airbnb/README.md

 ## Description

 This team project is part of the [Holberton School](https://www.holbertonschool.com/) Full-Stack Software Engineer program.
-It's the first step towards building a first full web application: an AirBnB clone.
+It's the first step towards building our first full web application: an AirBnB clone.
-This first step consists of a custom command-line interface for data management, and the base classes for the storage of this data.
+This first step consists of a custom command-line interface for data management and the base classes for the storage of this data.

 ## Usage

-The console works both in interactive mode and non-interactive mode, much like a Unix shell.
+Our console works in interactive mode and non-interactive mode, like a Unix shell.
 It prints the prompt **(hbnb)** and waits for the user for input.

 Command | Example